 Moderate tension (18 kg to 23 kg) offers more comfort, spin and power.
 The flip side is that you'll have less control and accuracy.

 High tension (>23 kg) provides greater control and accuracy.
 It can, however, lead to tendinitis.
 You will also have less spin and power.

 For monofilament strings, Decathlon recommends a tension of between 19 kg and 22 kg.
 We strongly recommend against using monofilament strings for children under 15 to avoid injury.
 These strings are best for players who break strings in under 10 hours of play because they quickly lose their tension (20% loss within three hours of play).

 For multifilament strings, Decathlon recommends a maximum tension of 25 kg.
-These strings are recommended for people who are prone to tendinitis, kids and players who don't break their strings often.
+These strings are recommended for people who are prone to tendinitis, youngsters, and people who don't break their strings often.
 Multifilament strings keep their tension very well and stay bouncy longer.

 When should you change your strings?